ITR for Med Sci 2

-- in Medical Sciences 2, you will yet be registered in a degree + module.
+- in Medical Sciences 2, you will not be registered in a degree + module.

-- you should know, however, in which module(s) you might like to register in Year 3 BMSc before you register for your second-year courses because you have to make sure that you register for the appropriate courses in second year
+- you should know, however, in which module(s) you would like to register in Year 3 BMSc before you register for your second-year courses because you have to make sure that you register for the appropriate courses in second year.

 You are going into Medical Sciences 2 and want to complete a BMSc (Honors) degree with an Honors Specialization.
 Can you also complete a Major or Minor?

 On the rare occasion that you must be registered in the Major or Minor module in order to have priority access to register for courses required in the Minor while in Medical Sciences 2, one of the Major or Minor modules below might be added to your ITR (other Major or Minor modules typically do not require that you be registered in the module to have priority access for courses):